Highlights

 - Relationship network: How are external relations (laboratories, suppliers, etc.) managed and monitored within the framework of a defined policy?

-- Scientific process: are the methodologies and procedures for scientific work (characterization, formulation, etc.) defined and applied?
+Methodologies and support - Scientific process: are the methodologies and procedures for scientific work (characterization, formulation, etc.) defined and applied?
 Are there any peer reviews?

 - Development process: how are the different stages of research or development defined and managed?